klum-dsl/klum-ast/README.md

 In the following documentation, we differentiate between three kinds of values:

 ### DSL-Objects
-DSL Objects are annotated with "@DSL".
+DSL Objects are annotated with `@DSL`.
 These are (potentially complex) objects enhanced by the transformation.
 They can either be keyed or unkeyed.
-Keyed means they have a designated field of type String acting as key for this class.
+Keyed means they have a designated field of type String (currently) decorated with the `@Key` annotation, acting as key for this class.

 ### Collections
 Collections are (currently either List or Map).
 Map keys are always Strings, List values and Map values can either be